EWS1 - External Wall Systems requirement

 The invasive survey will be undertaken on a priority basis, subject to the findings at Stage 1.
 This could include:

-- Invasive opening up and recording satisfactory areas
+- Intrusive opening up of the building and recording satisfactory areas

 - Fire Engineer to sign off EWS1 form